The Email API Built for AI Agents

 Create a mailbox and get your API key

 POST to /v1/mailboxes to provision a mailbox on your domain or at @multimail.dev.
 Your API key (mm_live_... for production, mm_test_... for sandbox testing) authenticates every request.
-Each mailbox is tied to a specific agent_id that gets embedded in outbound message headers for identity verification.
+Each mailbox signs its outbound mail with an X-MultiMail-Identity claim — a signed payload carrying the operator and mailbox identity — so recipients can verify the message without trusting the From header.

 2